 How does this affect my VX?

 Kari's Law only applies to MLTS (multi-line telephone systems).
-The FCC has indicated that a "MLTS refers to a system and that individual components of such a system, including telephone sets, control software and hardware, and adjunct systems, do not by themselves constitute an MLTS" (FCC-CIRC1908-05, pg.
+The FCC has indicated that a "MLTS refers to a system and the individual components of such a system, including telephone sets, control software and hardware, and adjunct systems, do not by themselves constitute an MLTS" (FCC-CIRC1908-05, pg.
 23).

-The VX itself is not an MLTS until is is connected to a PBX system providing access to the PSTN (public switched telephone network).
+The VX itself is not an MLTS until is connected to a PBX system providing access to the PSTN (public switched telephone network).
 The VX is simply a collection of endpoints, just like a VoIP desk phone.